 Social Phobia is best described as having an abnormal or excessive amount of anxiety about mixing with other people, usually to such a degree that such situations are avoided at all costs.

 In every case of Social Anxiety there is a fear on the part of the sufferer that they will be thought badly of by others.
 In some cases this is brought about because the sufferer is afraid they may have a panic attack and embarrass themselves.
 In this respect this type of Social Phobia is more akin to Agoraphobia.

 I used to run courses for groups of patients.
 When first offered the chance to attend such a course the patient would invariably say that they can't do groups.
-When asked further about this, it generally transpires that they worry to much about what other people are thinking about them.
+When asked further about this, it generally transpired that they worry too much about what other people were thinking about them.

 I then point out that everyone tends to tell me that.
 But if each person attending has anxiety and is worrying what others are thinking of them and focusing on themselves, who is left to be thinking about you!

 How does Social Phobia develop in the first place?

 Social Phobia develops for many reasons but it is usually either based upon a general lack of self confidence and low self esteem, or from a particular bad experience when the person concerned was severely embarrassed.